OlliePage/yoogle/README.md

 - 🔍 Clean, distraction-free interface with just a search bar
 - 🌙 Light/Dark mode toggle that remembers your preference
+- ⚡ Ultra-fast loading with no flash of original content
+- 🔁 Toolbar icon to easily toggle between minimal and original interfaces
 - 🔄 Works on YouTube's homepage while preserving normal functionality on video pages
 - 🔄 Automatically applies when navigating back to the homepage
+- 💾 Uses local SVG logo for better performance and appearance
+- 🧠 Smart state persistence across browser sessions

 ## Installation